As far as cakes go, this cinnamon pecan coffee cake is the stuff of dreams. Really.

 For the cake:

-- Butter or spray a 10-inch bundt or tube cake pan and line the bottom with parchment paper.
+- Butter or spray a 10-inch simple bundt or tube cake pan (see Notes below) and line the bottom with parchment paper.

-- In a large bowl beat butter and add sugar gradually, beating until creamy, 2-3 minutes.
+- In a large bowl, cream butter and add sugar gradually, beating until creamy, 3 minutes.
+Use an electric mixer.

 - Add vanilla and eggs, one at a time, beating well after each one.

-- Mix well and put half this mixture in the prepared pan.
-Smooth it with the back of a spoon and add half the streusel mixture over it.
+- Put half of this mixture in the prepared pan.
+Smooth it with the back of a damp spoon (it will glide more easily) and add half the streusel mixture over it.

-- Add the rest of the butter mixture by tablespoons and carefully smooth it with the back of a spoon (if it sticks dampen the spoon).
-Add the rest of the streusel over it.
+- Drop mounds of remaining batter mixture by tablespoons and carefully smooth it with the back of a spoon (if it sticks, dampen the spoon again).

-- Bake for 50-60 minutes, until a tester comes out dry.
+- Bake for 50-60 minutes, until a cake tester or toothpick comes out dry.

-- After a few minutes use a flat knife to carefully loosen the borders that might be stuck due to the sugar in the streusel.
+- Let it cool on a wire rack for 10-15 minutes.
+Use a flat knife to carefully loosen the edges that might be stuck due to the sugar in the streusel.

 For the glaze: